elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 The CI will verify if your integration is correct (`elastic-package check`) - a green status is a must.

 Feel free to merge the PR once you receive an approval from the Integrations team.

+### Remember to bump up the version

+When the PR is merged, the CI will kick off a build job for the master branch, which can release your integration to the package-storage.
+It means that it will open a PR to the [Package Storage/snapshot](https://github.com/elastic/package-storage/tree/snapshot/packages) with the built integration if only the package version doesn't already exist in the storage (hasn't been released yet).

+When you are ready for your changes in the integration to be released, remember to bump up the package version.
+It is up to you, as the package developer, to decide how many changes you want to release in a single version.
+For example, you could implement a change in a PR and bump up the package version in the same PR.
+Or you could implement several changes across multiple PRs and then bump up the package version in the last of these PRs or in a separate follow up PR.